twhite96/labs-web/_posts/2024-04-05-moving-proxmox.md

 excerpt: Moving Proxmox to new subnet poses challenges.
 tags: [networking]
 category: [Homelab, Proxmox]
-pin: true
 ---

 I've been wanting to get my Proxmox cluster plugged into my UDM Pro for at least a year now.
 A few issues were:

 - Accessing the cluster from a different subnet
 - Updating the IP address of each node in the cluster